smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/00-Warmup/README.md

 ## Python File

 Open the `opengraph.py` file in Sublime Text.
 You will find an empty `fetch_metadata` function that you need to implement.
-This function takes a `url` parameter and, using the [`requests`](https://requests.readthedocs.io/en/master/) package, will retrieves Open Graph metadata of the specified url + return them as a dictionary.
+This function takes a `url` parameter and, using the [`requests`](https://requests.readthedocs.io/en/master/) package, will retrieve Open Graph metadata of the specified url + return them as a dictionary.
 If for some reason the API returns an error (`422` or `500`, not `200` for the HTTP status code), then the function should return `None`.

 This function implementation is about 4 lines of Python, please _make a ticket_ if you are stuck at this step.
-You'll know you're done with this file when `make` passes first 3 tests, don't hesitate to commit that checkpoint!
+You'll know you're done with this file when `make` passes the first 3 tests, don't hesitate to commit that checkpoint!

 ```bash
 make